yiyousong/ExpressRM/README.md

 * ExpressRM is used for the study of single-base RNA modification sites in a new condition.
 * The well-trained model and benchmarking datasets can be downloaded from http://www.rnamd.org/ExpressRM/index.html.
 * Files in /data_preparation are provided for feature generation.
-* Files in /scripts_analysis are uploaded for review purpose only.
 * The hg38 reference genome assembly used in this project is available at https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/.
 The condition-specific transcriptome assembly annotation file is derived from the BAM files of each condition, accessible via https://doi.org/10.1016/j.molcel.2019.09.032.
 * The test.py located in the /test directory is provided for the testing purpose, which requires input files including target RNA sites in `.rds` format, RNA-seq files in `BAM` format, and the hg38 refGene assembly file in`GTF` format.
 It generates two prediction files in `.csv` format as output.